eclipse/jnosql-aphrodite/README.md

 ## Select

-The select statement reads one or more columns for one or more rows in a table.
+The select statement reads one or more fields for one or more rows in a entity.
 It returns a result-set of the rows matching the request, where each row contains the values for the selection corresponding to the query.

 ```sql
 select_statement ::=  SELECT ( select_clause | '*' )